 Winning political candidates and campaigns know that text message marketing is a vital marketing strategy.
-Many campaigns see open rates as high as 99%, receive $5 back for every $1 spent, and use SMS marketing to reach their fundraising goals and increase voter turnout.
+Many campaigns see open rates as high as 99% (compared to email marketing’s 20%), receive $5 back in donations for every $1 invested in text marketing, and use SMS marketing to reach their fundraising needs and increase voter turnout.

-However, there IS a right way to use SMS marketing to ensure that your political campaign is compliant with the rules and regulations of the industry—and NOT at risk of costly fines of up to $1,500 per unsolicited text message.
+However, there IS a right way to use SMS marketing to ensure that your political campaign is compliant with the rules and regulations of the industry—and NOT at risk of costly fines of up to $1,500 per unsolicited text message, nor alienating your supporters with unsolicited text messages.

 In this blog post, we walk you through the most important guidelines to be aware of, helping you ensure that your political campaign is within its rights and not at risk of sending unsolicited text messages.